Nikolaus I, Prince Esterházy: Nikolaus and Joseph Haydn

 Nikolaus did not hire Haydn, but rather "inherited" him from his brother, who had hired him as Vice Kapellmeister in 1761.
 He was responsible for the promotion of Haydn to full Kapellmeister on the death of the old Kapellmeister, Gregor Werner, in 1766.

 It is evident that, following a brief initial rough period (Haydn was reprimanded for negligence in 1765), the prince ultimately came to treasure Haydn.
 For instance, he frequently presented Haydn with gold ducats in praise of individual compositions, twice rebuilt Haydn's house when it burnt down (1768, 1776), and reversed a decision (1780) to dismiss the mediocre soprano Luigia Polzelli from the payroll when it became evident that Polzelli had become Haydn's mistress.
 Haydn was also allowed (1766) to retain another mediocre singer on the payroll, his younger brother Johann.

 The official reprimand of 1765 included wording insisting that Haydn compose more works for the Prince's favorite instrument, the baryton.
 Haydn responded immediately, and in the period starting at this time and continuing into the mid-1770s wrote 126 baryton trios, as well as other works for the instrument.
 The baryton being quite obscure today, this music is not often played at present.

-In his later life Nikolaus played much less and became something of a couch potato, listening to ceaseless performances of operas produced by Haydn and his troupe both for the main theatre and for the marionette theatre at Esterhaza.
+In his later life Nikolaus played much less, listening to ceaseless performances of operas produced by Haydn and his troupe both for the main theatre and for the marionette theatre at Esterhaza.
 Haydn wrote several of these operas himself (see List of operas by Joseph Haydn).
 These are likewise among his least remembered works.

 There is no sign that Nikolaus had any real interest in Haydn's string quartets, now considered among his greatest works.
 However, there is one area of Haydn's œuvre where Nikolaus can be uncontroversially considered a great patron of musical arts, as he was the primary sponsor of Haydn's series of symphonies.
 Of the 106 symphonies, those following the series written for Count Morzin (Haydn's first employer) and for Paul Anton, and before the Paris symphonies of the late 1780s, were written specifically at Nikolaus's instigation.
 They were premiered by a small orchestra that Nikolaus provided to Haydn, giving the composer ample rehearsal time, salary levels to attract top personnel, and full artistic control.
 Few composers can ever have claimed to have possessed such an incubator for their creations, and the symphonies that Haydn wrote for this ensemble can fairly be regarded as Nikolaus's gift to posterity.

-The orchestra maintained by the Prince was much smaller than modern symphony orchestras; in the 1760s it numbered only about 13-15.
+The orchestra maintained by the Prince was much smaller than modern symphony orchestras; in the 1760s it numbered only about 13–15.
 Later, particularly with the introduction of opera performances, the orchestra was expanded, reaching a peak of about 22–24.

 A letter of Haydn's tells us that Nikolaus was disconsolate at the death (25 February 1790) of his wife, Princess Maria Elisabeth.
 The composer struggled to keep his employer's spirits up with music during the few months that he survived her.